 Thank you for doing your part and choosing Mike Diamond Services.

 – Mike Diamond

-- Listen for Hissing Sounds If you are hearing a continuous sound of water when nothing is turned on there could be a leak.
+- Listen for Hissing Sounds If you hear a continuous sound of water when nothing is turned on there could be a leak in your flapper.

-- Check for Leaks by taking the lid off tank and putting a couple drops of food coloring in tank.
+- Check for Leaks by taking the lid off the tank and adding a couple drops of food coloring to the water.
 Let it sit (don’t flush).
-If the water turns color in the bowl after sitting a number of minutes, that means you have a leak.
+If the water in the bowl turns color after sitting a number of minutes, that means you have a leak.

 - Adjust the Float Level of the toilet to reduce the amount of water necessary per flush.

-- Consider replacing your old toilet with a more efficient low-flow toilet.
+- Replace your old toilet with a more efficient low-flow toilet.
 They are readily available in a variety of styles and colors to suit your needs.

 - Call a Professional – Toilet leaks are one of the most common leaks found in homes.
-Often times the leaks go unnoticed because they are silent and out of sight.
+Oftentimes they go unnoticed because they are silent and out of sight.
 If you discover a leak in any part of your home, contact us at 888-403-7144 to repair the problem before it gets worse.